 Source: NYC DOHMH, Communicable Disease Surveillance Registry, 2016 Binge drinking Binge drinking is linked to high-risk behaviors and chronic health problems.
-The binge drinking rate in Borough Park is similar to the rest of NYC.
+The binge drinking rate in Clinton and Chelsea is higher than the rest of NYC.
 The TCNY 2020 goal is to reduce binge drinking to less than 17% citywide.